noamraph/nix-pills/pills/05-functions-and-imports.md

 `x`, and returns `x*2`.
 This function is then assigned to the variable `double`.
 Finally we did our first function call: `double 3`.

-Big note: it\'s not like many other programming languages where you write `double(3)`.
+Big note: it's not like many other programming languages where you write `double(3)`.
 It really is `double 3`.

 In summary: to call a function, name the variable, then space, then the argument.
-Nothing else to say, it\'s as easy as that.
+Nothing else to say, it's as easy as that.

 ## More than one parameter

 How do we create a function that accepts more than one parameter?
 For people not used to functional programming, this may take a while to grasp.
-Let\'s do it step by step.
+Let's do it step by step.

     nix-repl> mul = a: (b: a*b)
     nix-repl> mul